-Consider at the outset what needs to be procured, what sort of potential bidders could deliver the requirement, what contractual structure would be
+Consider at the outset what needs to be procured, what sort of potential tenderers could deliver the

-- optimal and what sort of tenders would deliver the requirement on a best value basis, that is, what does "good" look like? - Consider the risk profile of the contract.
-See Legal update, MHCLG publishes report on review into risks of fraud and corruption in local government procurement. - Consider the social value of your approach to procurement and whether social or environmental criteria or conditions may be appropriate and permissible. - Consider breaking the tender into lots in order to make it more accessible for SMEs and the possibility of limiting the number of lots that bidders can apply for. - Consider early on whether the PCR 2015 will apply, and, if so, to what extent (including whether a contract notice is needed and whether any exclusions or exemptions might be available). - Engage with the market prior to the tender procedure ensuring that no favouritism is shown to particular potential bidders and no conflicts of interest are created. - Consider the below threshold regime for smaller contracts. - Consider carefully which procedures may be followed and which of those is most appropriate. - Design the requirement and selection and award criteria, having regard to the range of permissible criteria under the PCR 2015. - Consider carefully the questions, criteria, weighting and other tender rules (dealing for example with
+- requirement, what contractual structure would be optimal and what sort of tenders would deliver the requirement on a best value basis, that is, what does "good" look like? - Consider the optimal risk profile (allocation between buyer and supplier) of the contract. - Consider whether any provision needs to be made for modifications to the contract (eg annual price reviews) after it has been let. - Consider the social value of your approach to procurement and whether social or environmental criteria or conditions may be appropriate and even required further to PPN 06/20. - Consider breaking the tender into lots in order to make it more accessible for SMEs and the possibility of limiting the number of lots that bidders can apply for. - Consider early on whether the PCR 2015 (or UCR 2016 or CCR 2016) will apply, and, if so, to what extent (including whether a contract notice is needed and whether any exclusions or exemptions might be available). - Engage with the market prior to the tender procedure ensuring that no favouritism is shown to particular potential bidders and no conflicts of interest are created - Consider whether the thresholds will be met and also the below threshold regime for smaller contracts. - Consider carefully which procedures may be followed and which of those is most appropriate. - Design the requirement and the selection and award criteria, having regard to the range of permissible criteria under the PCR 2015. - Consider carefully the questions, criteria, weighting and other tender rules (dealing for example with clarifications, word count and attachments and abnormally low tenders) so as to ensure that the tender documents are clear and fit for purpose. - Carry out conflict of interest checks on the evaluators and other procurement staff, plan how evaluation and moderation will take place, and provide proper training for evaluators and moderators, ensuring everyone knows their role. - Explain to bidders the tender rules, including: - how the process will be run; - what will happen at each stage; - the selection and award criteria and scoring methodology; and - how bidders will be selected and bids evaluated. - Provide bidders with all the information they need (eg specification, TUPE details and draft contract).

-- clarifications and abnormally low tenders) so as to ensure that the tender documents are clear and fit for purpose. - Carry out conflict of interest checks on the evaluators and other procurement staff and provide proper training for evaluators and moderators, ensuring everyone knows their role. - · Explain to bidders: - how the process will be run; - what will happen at each stage; - the selection and award criteria and scoring methodology; and - how bidders will be selected and bids evaluated. - Keep full records of the tender process and documentation, including minutes of all key meetings and detailed records of all evaluation and moderation sessions and fully document all decisions made and the reasons for those - Follow the tender rules ("do what you say you are going to do"). - Ensure equal treatment of candidates, in particular with regard to provision of information, selection and award. - Once a decision has been made to award the contract, ensure sufficient information is provided to unsuccessful bidders in sufficient time before the contract is concluded by following the standstill rules.
+- Keep full records of the tender process and documentation, including minutes of all key meetings and detailed records of all evaluation and moderation sessions and fully document all decisions made and the reasons for those decisions. - Follow the tender rules ("do what you say you are going to do"). - Ensure equal treatment of candidates, in particular with regard to provision of information, selection and award. - Once a decision has been made to award the contract, ensure sufficient information is provided to unsuccessful bidders in sufficient time before the contract is concluded by following the standstill rules.